-Though not exclusive to sexual orientation, some health issue occur more often in gay men than in straight men.
+Though not exclusive to sexual orientation, some health issue occurs more often in gay men than in straight men.

-- Same sex relationship for at a higher risk for depression and anxiety.
+- The same-sex relationship at a higher risk for depression and anxiety.
 This is especially true in men who are still coming to terms with or trying to hide their sexual orientation.
 Depression manifests differently in everyone and could encourage risky behaviors, including alcohol and drug abuse or high-risk sexual behavior.

 - It's common for gay men to experience body image issues and, in some cases, eating disorders.
 It’s important to understand the differences between healthy and unhealthy eating and exercise habits.